latex3/latex3.github.io/get.md

     or <a href="https://www.tug.org/texlive">TeX Live</a>
     distributions; they contain a complete TeX system with LaTeX itself and editors to write documents.</p>
+    <p>These are free distributions, i.e., there are no charges for download or use.</p>
   </div>
   <div class="col cell1of4">
     <h2><span class="fa fa-globe"></span> Online</h2>